hacholda/hacholda.github.io/README.md

 # AKA "นายหัว"

 Mr. Hachol Dabthong received his B.S.Tech.Ed degrees in computer technology from KMUT'NB in 1994.
-He study Master of Science Program in Cyber Security at Mahanakorn University of Technology
+He also studying M.S.
+Program in Cyber Security at Mahanakorn University of Technology.

 # Work Experience
 Over 20 years of work experience in System Integration (SI) for IP-network ,security and system.